AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 7. Click **Save**.

 Next, verify Edge in Controller.
-See `Verifying Edge in Controller <http://docs.aviatrix.com/HowTos/edge-2.0-workflow.html#verifying-edge-in-controller>`_.
+See `Verifying Edge in Controller`_.

 2c.
 Deploying the Edge Virtual Machine in KVM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^